ycjcl868/canvasjs/README.md

 I am *NOT* going to be supporting this so use at your own risk.
 It does seem very fast for the actual rendering.

+## Experimental fixes

+Checkout branch `split-gradient` - which actually changes the following:

+ - new charts need to register themselves via `CanvasJS.registerChart`
+ - ported to external files: `area, line, spline, stackedArea`
+ - constructor also now accepts an element instead of an id
+ - small bug fixes and demos.

 ## Building

 Simple minification via uglify-js2 npm module.